 And that’s it!

-Are there any downsides to rototilling?
+Are there any downsides to rototilling my garden?

 While rototilling is a common practice among gardeners, farmers, and homeowners alike, there are a few things that should always be taken into account.
 While rototilling works to rotate soil, it can also sometimes do great harm to the existing soil structure.
 Over doing it can sometimes close the very precious air pockets that plants and grass desperately need to grow.
 In addition, over-tilling can damage worm colonies, leaving your soil devoid of nutrients.